AdityaMH/Civ-Army-Color-Style-Sheet/README.md

-# Civ Army Color Stylesshet #v1.0.3
+# Civ Army Color Style Sheet #v1.0.3
 This mod contains exclusive skins where each civ has its own skin color in each troop and unit.
 You need enable "show pixels unit" to make it work.